-Workers Compensation Insurance is provided for all paid clergy of the Diocese and is provided across both the jurisdictions of the ACT and NSW.
+Workers Compensation Insurance is provided for all paid clergy and lay stipendiary workers of the Diocese and is provided across both the jurisdictions of the ACT and NSW.
 Honorary Clergy are covered by Voluntary Workers Cover.

 The Diocese provides two categories of personal insurance for eligible members of clergy employed within the Diocese for a minimum of 15 hours per week.